GavinNL/PseudoNix/README.md

  * cp - single file only.
 No directories, no globbing
  * mv - single file only.
 No directories, no globbing

-See the [Filesystem Unit Test](/test/unit-FileSystem.cpp) for more detail.
+See the [Filesystem Unit Test](/test/unit-FileSystem.cpp) for more usage.